keptn/keptn.github.io/content/docs/0.19.x/define/triggers/index.md

 ## Trigger a sequence from the Keptn Bridge

-The [Trigger a Keptn sequence](https://www.youtube.com/watch?v=S0eumPKuAJY) video ilustrates how to trigger a sequence using the Keptn Bridge and discusses using `triggeredOn` in a `sequence` in your [shipyard](../../../0.19.x/reference/files/shipyard).
+The [Trigger a Keptn sequence](https://www.youtube.com/watch?v=S0eumPKuAJY) video illustrates how to trigger a sequence using the Keptn Bridge and discusses using `triggeredOn` in a `sequence` in your [shipyard](../../../0.19.x/reference/files/shipyard).

 ## Use triggeredOn in a sequence